Psalm 135

+Psalm 135 is the 135th psalm from the Book of Psalms, a part of the Hebrew Bible and the Christian Old Testament, beginning in English in the King James Version: "Praise ye the LORD".
+In the slightly different numbering system of the Greek Septuagint and Latin Vulgate versions of the Bible, this psalm is Psalm 134.
+Its Latin title is "Laudate nomen Domini".

+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+It has been set to music.

 Allusions to other psalms and OT passages

 Cyril Rodd notes references to Psalm 134 in verses 2 and 21, to Deuteronomy 32:36 (the Song of Moses) in verse 14, and to Exodus 19:5 and Deuteronomy 7:6 in verse 4, and "a close similarity" between verses 15-20 and Psalm 115:4-11.
 Verse 7 is reflected in Jeremiah 10:13.